Posts Tagged ‘design’

 For example, instead of a shower, you simply have to install a clawfoot or antique tub (movable tubs were a completely normal thing, so why would your tub not be like that as well?), and a pedestal sink instead of a vanity compartment.
 You can never go wrong with white, distressed wood, and when it comes to fixtures – old-style works magic.

-The last thing you can use to add a touch of vintage style into your bathroom are accessories.
+The last thing you can use to add to your vintage bathroom design remodel is accessories.
 Old hairbrushes are a simple must-have; they used to be packed in old decorative containers, usually with a common theme or decoration.
 You can also recycle old step ladder or an old chair, repaint them into white and repurpose – use them as towel holders or hangers, for example.

-If you have found an old cupboard in your grandmother’s house, you can use its nicely carved drawers as storage containers in your new (old) bathroom.
+If you have found an old cupboard in your grandmother’s house, you can use its nicely carved drawers as storage containers in your vintage bathroom design.
 If you have old teacups, you can turn them into flower pots and place them wherever you see fit.

 Old houses usually had wealthy owners, so let accessories including lush bath robes, quality towels with initials, and fancy slippers – become standard items in your bathroom.
 And if you want to spice things up a bit, let an old, carved, wooden chair be the crown of your bathroom – which was a completely normal thing in vintage bathrooms.

 Bathroom items can be tricky to work with, but as you can see, if you invest some time and devotion to them, you can do wonders with the slightest changes made.
-Follow your instincts and take every old item you see, give it a new look and find a place for it in your (new) vintage bathroom.
+Follow your instincts and take every old item you see, give it a new look and find a place for it in your vintage bathroom design remodel.